ustaxcourt/ef-cms/.github/ISSUE_TEMPLATE/bug-report.md

  - [ ] Determine if a manual test needs to be fixed, expanded or created.
 If unsure, bring in others to discuss.
  - [ ] If needed, automated test is created.
  - [ ] If needed, manual test is created.
+ - [ ] Reason for bug has been documented.
  - [ ] Fix has been deployed to dev environment
  - [ ] Fix has been deployed to the stage environment
  - [ ] Bug has been tested in staging (UX or Engineering)